 Norfolk's Cold War AAA Defenses

 Northern Virginia - page 1 | Northern Virginia II - page 2 | Central Virginia I - page 3

 Central Virginia II - page 4 | Richmond Area - page 5 | Tidewater Virginia - page 6

 James River Area - page 7 | Northwestern Virginia - page 9 | Southwestern Virginia - page 10

 Hampton Roads Ports of Embarkation

 POE Headquarters was located in the Federal Building downtown.
-Assembly camps for the Spanish-American War POE were located at the C&O rail terminal on the Casino Grounds (28th Street); along 23rd Street one block away from Hotel Warwick; on a field between 34th and 36th Streets; and along the James River between 45th and 50th Streets (Camp Grant ?).
-These were all part of Camp Brooke.
-Pennsylvania state troops arrived to protect the Newport News Shipyard, and encamped just north of the yard, named Camp Warburton.
+Assembly camps for the Spanish-American War (Puerto Rico Campaign) POE were located at the C&O rail terminal on the Casino Grounds (28th Street); at present-day Christopher Newport Park; along 23rd Street one block away from Hotel Warwick; on a field between 34th and 36th Streets; and along the James River between 45th and 50th Streets (Camps Grant and Haines).
+(NOTE: Brig.
+General Peter C. Hains spelled his name without the "e".)
+These were all subcamps of Camp Brooke.

 Assembly camps associated with the World War I POE include: